hbctraining/DGE_workshop_salmon/lessons/09b_sleuth.md

 <img src="../img/sleuth_workflow1.png" width="600"/>
 </p>

 Similar to DESeq2, we need to tell Sleuth where to find the **metadata** (specifying which samplegroups the samples belong to, and any other metadata we want included in the analysis), **estimated counts** (output from Salmon) and the **design formula**.
-In addition, we also need a **annotables** to easily convert between transcript IDs and associated gene names.
-To create this object there is no simple function like in DESeq2 (e.g. DESeqDataSetFromMatrix(countData = data, colData = meta, design = ~ sampletype)).
+In addition, we also need **annotables** to easily convert between transcript IDs and associated gene names.

 To create this Sleuth object, we need to perform the following steps: